 The Biltmore Estate is one of the biggest houses in the world

 Standing 500 feet high, this 27 storey property is the home of Mukesh Ambani, Chairman of Reliance Industries, and his family.
-The gigantic house looks like a skyscraper.
+One of the largest homes in the world, it looks like a skyscraper.

 There’s a helipad on the roof and nine high speed elevators.
-600 staff work here!
+600 staff work at this gigantic house!

 Antilia is located in the most prestigious area of Mumbai, Altamount Road.
-The property is designed to withstand an earthquake of 8 on the Richter scale.
+The third-biggest house on our list of the biggest houses is designed to withstand an earthquake of 8 on the Richter scale.

 Location: Mumbai, India